-Like many health insurance companies, Avera Health Plans offers care and disease management services to patients as a free benefit.
-This is the time of year you need to be thinking about your insurance, and benefits like these are important considerations when choosing a plan.
+Like many health insurance companies, Avera Health Plans offers personal health services to patients as a free benefit.
+Benefits like these are important considerations when choosing a plan.

 Connect the Dots

 You may be thinking, if I have a doctor why do I need to connect with yet another person?
-Well, these patient advocates provide an array of services that can be helpful to members who don’t have an established primary care physician — and not everyone does.
+Well, these health member advocates provide an array of services that can be helpful to members who don’t have an established primary care physician — and not everyone does.

 But it can be helpful to anyone because a care manager can help you connect the dots and stay on track.
-Our care and disease managers collaborate with your primary care provider to ensure he or she has the full story of things that occur between checkups.
+Our care management team collaborates with your primary care provider to ensure he or she has the full story of things that occur between checkups.
 Successfully managing a chronic condition can cut down on long-term complications, which can improve your quality of life and save you money so you can enjoy it.

 - Assistance finding preventive services and community and wellness resources